eatyourpeas/checktick/docs/ai-survey-generator.md

 ### "LLM is not responding"

 Check that:
-1. Your instance has the RCPCH_OLLAMA_API_URL configured
+1. Your instance has the LLM_URL configured
-2. Your instance has a valid RCPCH_OLLAMA_API_KEY
+2. Your instance has a valid LLM_API_KEY
 3. The LLM service is operational

 Contact your administrator if issues persist.